Power Jets W.2

 The Power Jets W.2 was a British turbojet engine designed by Frank Whittle and Power Jets (Research and Development) Ltd. Like the earlier Power Jets W.1, the reverse-flow combustion configuration included a double-sided centrifugal compressor, 10 combustion chambers and an axial-flow turbine with air-cooled disc.
+It entered production as the Rolls-Royce Welland and was the first UK jet engine to power operational aircraft, the Gloster Meteor.

 Design and development

 In 1940 the Air Ministry placed a contract with the Gloster Aircraft Company for prototypes of a new twin-engined jet fighter aircraft to the requirement of F.9/40, this aircraft became the Gloster Meteor.
 At the same time, Power Jets was authorised to design a new engine that was intended to power the same aircraft.
 The W.2 was built under contract by the Rover Car Company in the early 1940s.
 Relations between Power Jets and Rover were somewhat strained and development of the W.2 was very slow.